 Following are my recommendations for Start Menu programs.
 Be sure to view the screenshots at both sites since they will give you a very good idea what the menus will provide in the way of features.

 Note: Classic Shell is no longer being actively developed.
 You can get it at Filehippo or install it with Ninite where it's listed under UTILITIES as Classic Start.

 This excellent, free program provides you with a reproduction of the Windows Start button menu.
 The layout is nearly the same as Windows 7 - Cascading menus included.

 After installation right-click the Start button to bring up a Settings menu where you can customize Classic Shell to your heart's content.

 If you wish, you can even replace the bland Start Button with another one that looks much better!

 Note: If you wish to get Classic Shell for a Windows 10 PC be sure you get the latest version 4.3.1, at least, since earlier versions may not work with Windows 10.
 If you get Classic Shell via Ninite you will get the lastest version by default.
 Ninite refers to it as Classic Start.

 Start 8 (US $4.99, Free trial available) http://www.stardock.com/products/start8/

 Start 8 from Stardock may be the most faithful reproduction of the Windows 7 Start Menu.
 This Start Menu program from Stardock has a good customizable interface and may very well be worth the $5 they charge for it.
 Try it for free for 30 days.

-Note: Stardock's product for Windows 10 is called Start 10 instead of Start 8.
+Start 10 is Stardock's product for Windows 10 instead of Start 8.
 Most everything else is the same including the price.
 Get it here.

 After download and installation be sure to configure the settings of your new Start Button Menu program.
 Settings are normally accessed by right-clicking the Start Button.
 In the settings menu you should see where you can set your computer to boot directly to the desktop bypassing the Start Screen and also turn off those annoying Windows 8 hot corners.
 Then restart your computer to be sure everything works as advertised.